mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 You ask it to lay out a plan for tackling the unknowns.

-Remember how the earlier prompt about the creative writing assignment ended:
+Remember how the earlier prompt about the creative writing assignment.

+> *“I want to give you the right prompt for a creative writing assignment for my students.
+I want to encourage originality, but give enough scaffolding for students who get stuck easily, but I’m not sure how much to specify or how open-ended to keep it...”*

+It ended:

 > *“Can you help me figure that out?”*

 That sets the model up to walk you through the tradeoffs — a slow uncovering.
 That’s useful.
-But a gameplan-style pivot might ended like this instead:
+But a gameplan-style pivot might’ve ended like this instead:

 > *“Before we decide anything, map out a clear plan for how we could approach this — what questions to answer, what decisions to make, and in what order.
 I’ll weigh in as we go.”*